WATER

 Our Perspective

 Colorado is the only state in the nation where all surface water originates from within state boundaries.
 The headwaters of the Colorado River form on the west side of the Continental Divide in the mountains of Colorado’s Rocky Mountain National Park.
-Colorado’s 5.7 million residents, together with the tens of million more residents of the six other states party to the Colorado River Compact, are increasingly aware of how drought, climate change, and wildfires have negatively impacted supply while demand for water continues to grow.
+Colorado’s 5.7 million residents, together with the tens of millions more residents of the six other states party to the Colorado River Compact, are increasingly aware of how drought, climate change, and wildfires have negatively impacted supply, while demand for water continues to grow.

 Our Work

-For many years, the Forum’s primary focus was the resolution of Native American water rights issues in the San Juan Basin through the federally sponsored, state supported Animas La Plata water project.
-The Forum was a tenacious advocate for this project which is now completed and serves an important purpose in the San Juan Basin.
+For many years, the Forum’s primary focus was the resolution of Native American water rights issues in the San Juan Basin through the federally sponsored, state-supported Animas La Plata water project.
+The Forum was a tenacious advocate for this project, which is now completed and serves an important purpose in the San Juan Basin.